-Amortization method and useful lives are reassessed, and adjusted if appropriate, at each reporting date.
+Amortization method, useful lives and net values are reassessed, and adjusted if appropriate, at each reporting date.

-Impairment of non-financial assets
+i) Impairment of non-financial assets

 The carrying amounts of the Bank's non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
-An impairment loss is recognised whenever the carrying amount of an asset or its cashgenerating unit exceeds its recoverable amount, impairment losses are recognised in the income statement.
+An impairment loss is recognised whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount, impairment losses are recognised in the income statement.